Cody Kukuk

-Cody Scott Kukuk (born April 10, 1993) is an American professional baseball pitcher who played from 2012 through 2014 in the Boston Red Sox Minor League system.
+Cody Scott Kukuk (born April 10, 1993) is an American former professional baseball pitcher who played from 2012 to 2014 in the Boston Red Sox organization.
 In 2015, he was sentenced to prison for an armed robbery.

 Pitching career

 Kukuk attended Lawrence Free State High School in Lawrence, Kansas, playing for the school's baseball team as a pitcher and outfielder.
 In his junior year, Kukuk earned Sunflower League Player of the Year and the Gatorade Kansas Baseball Player of the Year honors.
 He committed to attend the University of Kansas on a college baseball scholarship to play for the Kansas Jayhawks baseball team.
-The Boston Red Sox selected Kukuk in the seventh round of the 2011 MLB draft, and he received a $800,000 signing bonus to join the Red Sox' organization rather than attend college.
+The Boston Red Sox selected Kukuk in the seventh round (232nd overall) of the 2011 Major League Baseball draft, and he received a $800,000 signing bonus to join the Red Sox organization rather than attend college.

 In May 2012, Kukuk was arrested for driving under the influence.
 The charge was dismissed in August when a judge determined that the officer did not have sufficient probable cause to pull over Kukuk.
-He missed most of the 2012 season as a result of the charge, pitching in only five games for the Gulf Coast Red Sox of the Rookie-level Gulf Coast League.
+He missed most of the 2012 season as a result of the charge, pitching in only five games for the Gulf Coast League Red Sox of the Rookie-level Gulf Coast League.

-Kukuk joined the Greenville Drive of the Class A South Atlantic League in 2013, returning to Greenville in 2014.
-After opening the season with a 3-0 record and a 1.88 ERA in five starts, the Red Sox promoted him to the Salem Red Sox of the Class A-Advanced Carolina League.
+Kukuk joined the Greenville Drive of the Single-A South Atlantic League in 2013, returning to Greenville in 2014.
+After opening the season with a 3–0 record and a 1.88 ERA in five starts, the Red Sox promoted him to the Salem Red Sox of the High-A Carolina League.
 Kukuk struggled at Salem, going 4–7 with a 5.26 ERA and 87 strikeouts, while walking 71 batters in 78 2/3 innings pitched.